Part of the 5 Star Car Title Loans chain · locations

 5 Star Car Title Loans is located at 464 W Calle Primera #800 in San Ysidro, CA, in a standalone storefront convenient to downtown.
 The location is open Monday through Friday 9AM–7PM and Saturday 10AM–5PM, closed Sundays, making it accessible for working residents and those managing variable schedules.

-This San Ysidro branch specializes in title loans, providing fast cash solutions for car owners facing emergency financial needs.
+This San Ysidro branch specializes in title loans, providing short-term cash-access services for car owners facing emergency financial needs.
 Contact the location directly at 619-432-4995 to discuss your loan options, get an estimate, and complete your application with a local representative.

 San Ysidro residents can bring their vehicle title and state ID to receive a same-day loan decision.
 Whether you need funds for unexpected expenses or emergencies, this storefront offers in-person service tailored to the local community's needs.